exkizo/get_next_line/README.md

 </div>

 ## How do the code works
   My version of get_next_line function works with 3 main functions and some utility functions to help the program.
-To handle with the multiple file descriptors problems it was created an array of pointers witch each element is contais the address of a pointer to a string.
+To handle with the multiple file descriptors problems it was created an array of pointers witch each element is contains the address of a pointer to a string.
 ### Main functions:
 * [`read_line`](get_next_line/get_next_line_utils.c) -this fuction reads into the buffer [BUFFER_SIZE] bytes and checks if it was readed at least one line(if there is a '/n').
 While there is less than a line read, it joins to the preview interation using ```ft_strjoin``` when it was readed more at least one line, the fuction will them free the buffer and return.